RainbowJM/real-time-web/README.md

 -  `data`: This event is used to send the data of the game to the client.
 -  `user`: This event is used to send the user data to the server.
 -  `users`: This event is used to send the users data to the client.
+-  `connect`: This event checks if the user is connected to the server.
+If not it will go to the offline mode/page.

+The full code of the server is in the file `app.js` and the client code is in the file `script.js`.
+At most of the function there is a comment that explains what the function does.

 ## Live demo
 The best live demo version of this project can be found [here](https://humble-morning-production.up.railway.app/).